TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    .. method:: recv()

-      Return an object sent from the other end of the connection using :meth:`send`.
+      Return an object sent kutoka the other end of the connection using :meth:`send`.
 Blocks until there is something to receive.
 Raises :exc:`EOFError` if there is nothing left to receive and the other end was closed.